commercetools/sphere-stock-import/README.md

-  --sftpPassword  the SFTP password                                           [*optional] --sftpSource    path in the SFTP server from where to read the files        [*optional] --sftpTarget    path in the SFTP server to where to move the worked files   [*optional] --logDir        log level for file logging                                  [default: info] --logLevel      directory to store logs                                     [default: .]
+  --sftpPassword  the SFTP password                                           [*optional] --sftpSource    path in the SFTP server from where to read the files        [*optional] --sftpTarget    path in the SFTP server to where to move the worked files   [*optional] --sftpFileRegex a RegEx to filter files when downloading them               [*optional] --logDir        log level for file logging                                  [default: info] --logLevel      directory to store logs                                     [default: .]
   --timeout       Set timeout for requests                                    [default: 300000]